 Once a student has matriculated at Fisher College, any course taken at another institution for transfer to Fisher College must be approved in advance through the Office of the Registrar.
-Evaluation of trans-fer credit is done only after receipt of an official transcript from the college at which the credit was earned.
-It is the student's responsi-bility to make sure that an official transcript is sent to Fisher College for evaluation.
+Evaluation of transfer credit is done only after receipt of an official transcript from the college at which the credit was earned.
+It is the student's responsibility to make sure that an official transcript is sent to Fisher College for evaluation.
 Transfer credits are considered for acceptance from regionally accredited institutions or are ACE-credit approved.
-Upon a change of major, a student may request a reevaluation of transfer credit.
+Upon a change of major, a student may request a re-evaluation of transfer credit.
 Transfer credit cannot exceed 30 credits for an associate's degree and 90 credits for a bachelor's degree, and no transfer credit is accepted for any grade below C-.
 Some specialized courses or programs may require a higher grade.

-In general, undergraduate credits do not expire; however, science courses taken seven or more years ago will not be accepted for students in health-related degrees.
+In general, undergraduate credits do not expire; however, science courses taken seven or more years ago will not be accepted into a students' degree.
 Technology courses taken seven or more years ago will not be accepted.
 CS245 will only be accepted if taken within five years.
-Credit earned outside of Fisher College may be used to meet graduation requirements, but will not affect the cumulative grade-point average.
+Credits earned outside of Fisher College may be used to meet graduation requirements but will not affect the cumulative gradepoint average.
 Advanced Placement (AP) tests and College Level Examination Program (CLEP) tests are also accepted for credit based on the minimum score recommended by the American Council on Education (ACE).
 The Office of the Registrar has more detailed information regarding credit by examination.

-For the Associate in Science in Health Information Technology and the Bachelor of Science in Management, Health Information Management concentration, and Medical Coding Certificate, all transfer courses must have been completed within the past seven years with a grade of C or better.
+Other restrictions may apply.
+For the Associate in Science in Health Information Technology and the Bachelor of Science in Management, Health Information Management concentration, all transfer courses must have been completed within the past seven years with a grade of C or better.